Meet the Team

 Florence taught in a range of schools throughout East and South- East London for seven years, and completed a Post Graduate Certificate in Humanistic and Psychodynamic counselling; she has always had a keen interest in the social and emotional wellbeing of her students.

-Florence’s passionate is teaching young people how to travel.
+Florence’s passion is teaching young people how to travel.
 She thinks it is essential in building the confidence of young people and expanding their horizons as many life opportunities will face travel at the first step.

 Learning Development Officer